NadimRai/udacity_memory_game/README.md

 # Memory Game Project

 This project is part of Udacity Front-End Web Developer Nanodegree Program.
-This is wriiten in HTML,CSS and Javascript.
+This is written in HTML,CSS and Javascript.

 ## How To Play